andreasmeid/academic-kickstart/content/authors/admin/_index.md

 bio: My research interests include the study of appropriate drug therapy using methods of pharmacoepidemiology, quantitative pharmacology, and pharmacometrics.

 interests:
+- pharmacometrics, population pharmacokinetics / QSP modeling, biostatistics
+- pharmacoepidemiology for real-world evidence on effectiveness and safety
 - personalized decision support from predictive modeling and machine learning
-- pharmacoepidemiology for real-world evidence on effectiveness and safety, meta-analysis
-- biostatistics, pharmacometrics, population pharmacokinetics / modeling

 education: